 Downhole drilling motors, or positive displacement motors (PDM), consist of a helically shaped metallic rotor rotating within a molded stationary elastomer lined stator.

-Mud-rotors have been plagued with excess wear, corrosion, erosion and coating delamination resulting in small drilling times.
-Most mud rotors had historically been chrome plated or nickel plated, but frequent coating failures have forced the industry search for other solutions.
+Mud-rotors have been plagued with excess wear, corrosion, erosion, and coating delamination resulting in small drilling times.
+Most mud rotors had historically been chrome plated or nickel plated, but frequent coating failures have forced the industry to search for other solutions.

 Drilling mud is contaminated with chlorides that permeate the microcracks and pores of traditional chrome plating and corrode the underlying steel.

-For performance in the harsh conditions the coating should:
+For performance in harsh conditions the coating should:

-Kermetico High Velocity Air Fuel (HVAF) has been shown to be very competitive for mud rotors’ protection.
+Kermetico HVAF Coating Features, Kermetico High Velocity Air Fuel (HVAF) has been shown to be extremely competitive for mud rotors’ protection.

-HVAF carbide coatings ARE superior to HVOF rivals regarding both wear protection and production cost.
-The high velocity of the in-flight particles (greater than 1,000 m/s) in our HVAF process enables the production of very dense coatings with high bond strength.
+HVAF carbide coatings are superior to HVOF Tungsten carbide for both wear protection and HVAF lower production cost.
+The high velocity of the particles (greater than 1,000 m/s) in our Kermetico HVAF process enables the production of very dense coatings with high bond strength.

-Furthermore, the replacement of HVOF using pure oxygen with air in the HVAF process significantly reduces the oxide content in the coatings, which is desirable for high-performance coatings.
+The Kermetico HVAF process significantly reduces the oxide content in the coatings and produces high-performance coatings.

-For testing of WC-10Co-4Cr HVAF coatings in comparison to the best HVOF counterparts, we would refer to the late 2011 Schlumberger UK data, several works performed by Hunan University (Changshu, Hunan, China) and the data from the Central Power Research Institute (CPRI, Bangalore, India).
+WC-10Co-4Cr HVAF coatings in compared to the best HVOF coatings, in 2011 Schlumberger UK data, Hunan University (Changshu, Hunan, China) and the data from the Central Power Research Institute (CPRI, Bangalore, India).